Biological Sciences (Zoology)

 • Course flexibility

-Tailor the course to suit your interests.
-You can choose from a broad range of modules, starting with a foundation year if you need it or taking a year in industry.
+Tailor the course to suit your interests, choose from a range of modules, start with a foundation year, take a year in industry or transfer onto our Integrated Masters.

 • Student support